albertoCCz/plutusCourse/Week04/Lecture4.md

 myContract :: Contract () BlockchainActions Text ()
 myContract = Contract.logInfo @String "Hello from the contract!"
 ```
 As you can see, we have chosen `s` (which I believe stands for "schema") to be of type `BlockchainActions`.
 This data type contains the minimal set of actions for a contract: from the options given above, we will not be able to use specific endpoints.
-In particular, you can check what actions are avaliable in the [Contract.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-contract/src/Plutus/Contract.hs) module if you look for `BlockchainActions`.
+In particular, you can check what actions are available in the [Contract.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-contract/src/Plutus/Contract.hs) module if you look for `BlockchainActions`.

 To use this contract you first need to define the trace, which substitutes what we previouly did on the Plutus Playground by providing with a list of actions the wallet(s) associated to the contract is going to perfom.
 The trace function we are going to use is the next one:
 ```haskell
 myTrace :: EmulatorTrace ()
 myTrace = void $ activateContractWallet (Wallet 1) myContract
 ```
-This function just activates a wallet or set of wallets (Wallet 1 in this case) by associating it with a contract (myContract in this case) and normally the result, is save in a handler that we can use later.
+This function just activates a wallet or set of wallets (Wallet 1 in this case) by associating it with a contract (myContract in this case) and normally the result is saved in a handler that we can use later.
 Normally, the code would look like this:
 ```haskell
 myTrace :: EmulatorTrace ()
 myTrace = h <- activateContractWallet (Wallet 1) myContract